Troubleshooting Visual Studio 2017 installation and upgrade issues

 Step 1 - Check whether this problem is a known issue

 There are some known issues with the Visual Studio Installer that Microsoft is working on fixing.
-Check the Known Issues section of our release notes to see if there's a workaround for your problem.
+To see if there's a workaround for your problem, check the Known Issues section of our release notes.

 Step 2 - Check with the developer community